Chew (comics): Mother Clucker's

 Mother Clucker's is a Kentucky Fried Chicken imitator that opened 35 years ago.
 After the Chicken ban it was closed down.
 The owner of the restaurant is bitter towards the FDA and still hangs around the closed restaurant.
 After alien writing appears in the sky he decides to buy black market chicken and reopen his restaurant to the public.

 Francis Bacon High School

 Francis Bacon High School is a high school attended by Peter Pilaf and also Tony's daughter Olive.
 Their school's team name is the Shakin' Bacons.
 Several students there were killed in a food fight.

 Food-Related Powers

 The Chew Universe is filled with a variety of characters who exhibit supernatural powers relating to food and their interpretation thereof.

 Cibopath

 A Cibopath can take a bite from anything and get a psychic sensation of what has happened to that object.
 The only thing it does not work on is beets.
 Tony Chu, Olive Chu, Mason Savoy, and The Vampire are Cibopaths.
 During the 'Major League Chew' arc, it is revealed that Tony, and possibly all Cibopaths, can absorb the skills of who he eats.
-The Vampire and Olive Chu are also capable of absorbing abilities.
+The Vampire, Tony Chu, and Olive Chu are also capable of absorbing abilities although most prominently, The Vampire and Olive.